TrueFiEng/Waffle/README.md

 }
 ```

+### Example test
-Here is example test written with Waffle (to be placed in `test` directory of the project):
+Belows is example test written for the contract above written with Waffle.
+Place it in `test` directory of your project:

 ```js
 import chai from 'chai';